MrDabrudda/TBYPFWX/README.md

 3) Run the Win10.bat to disable features and services specified in the DISA STIGs

+4) Run the Win10.ps1 to uninstall the crap apps Microsoft installs

-4) Optional - Import the ALLAppsPrivacy.reg registry files to disable Windows 10 privacy invasive features.
+5) Optional - Import the ALLAppsPrivacy.reg registry files to disable Windows 10 privacy invasive features.
 If you only want to disable certain features then download the applicable .reg file.

-5) Reboot
+6) Reboot

-6) You can download the latest DISA STIG Viewer 2.7.1 and select "Open Checklist from File" from the top menu and open the Windows10.ckl to view which vulnerabilities are CLOSED, OPEN, or NA
+7) You can download the latest DISA STIG Viewer 2.7.1 and select "Open Checklist from File" from the top menu and open the Windows10.ckl to view which vulnerabilities are CLOSED, OPEN, or NA

 Most CAT1 & CAT3 vulnerabilities are CLOSED.
 See the Windows10.ckl in the STIG Viewer to see if any NA or OPEN vulerabilites pertain to you.
 I did not enable auditing or BitLocker because those features would kill a system's performance.